numanali-db/Cost-Reporting-Genie/README.md

 # README: Cost Reporting Genie
 ## Overview
 Gain visibility into your Databricks costs based on the **system.billing** tables.
-This Genie space focuses on **historical cost observability** - find out *what you spent, when, and on what*
+This Genie space focuses on **historical cost observability** - find out *what you spent, when, and on what*.
+## Note
+There are 2 different versions of the Genie Space, one for AWS & GCP and one for Azure.
+Use the correct version based on your cloud provider.

 ## Data Sources
 - system.billing.usage
 - system.biling.list_prices